I would like to try to explain, in a simple way, where the Japanese people came from.

-(b) The Japanese language has many vowels.
-Each syllable has a vowel.
+In the Japanese language each syllable has a vowel.
 Though Japanese grammar is from Northern languages like Mongolian and Korean, the syllables are from Southern languages.

 For example, Hawaiian language (“Aloha, Kamehameha” etc.) and Indonesian language (“Terimakasi, Sama sama”, etc. ) have also many vowels.

-(c) Strong matriarchal influences from the South.
+Strong matriarchal influences from the South.
 As there was no scary animals nor severe nature, there was no need for strong men.
 A mother who created a new life was considered to be mysterious and sacred.
-It was women to listen to the voice of deities, especially in these southern cultures.
+It was women who could listen to the voice of deities, especially in these southern cultures.

 On the Okinawa islands there are still the customs of sacred shrine maidens called ”noro”.

-(d) Nakedness was very natural as it was hot and humid by the sea.
-Sumo was played near almost naked style near the sea so that they did not have to worry about getting wet in the sea.
+Nakedness was very natural as it was hot and humid by the sea.
+Sumo was played near the sea almost naked style so that they did not have to worry about getting wet in the sea.

 Sexual culture was also very natural and open like in Pacific islands.